E6985/fda-data/README.md

 	- Demonstrating work complete with appropriate references and not just for the problem but for level of understanding of the problem.

 	- Code commentary will include details of package, module, object (if applicable) to demonstrate understanding of software documentation and libraries used.
+Enhancements to completed GMIT projects/assignments for self-examination and preparation for future modules of the H.Dip programme/self-education will not include this detail.

 ```python
 # b_T_hird_P_arty-imports